-- 1. Build indigo ( ), minimize ( ) and exit the builder ( ).
+- 1. Build indigo ( ), minimize ( ) and exit the build .

 Alternatively, sketch indigo ( ) and exit the sketcher ( ). - 2.
 Click on the name indigo at the bottom of the screen. ωB97X-D should still be selected from the menu in the dialog that results.
 Click on Replace.
 Properties and spectra for indigo are now available.
 If the name does not appear, then you have made an error.
-In this case, re-enter either the builder by selecting Edit Build from the Build menu ( ), or the sketch pad by selecting Edit Sketch from the Build menu ( ) and correct your model. - 3.
+In this case, re-enter either the builder by selecting Edit Build from the Build menu (), or the sketch pad by selecting Edit Sketch from the Build menu () and correct your model. - 3.
 The calculated proton NMR spectrum of indigo can be displayed in two ways.
 The simpler "idealized" presentation assumes that three-bond HH coupling constants are zero.
-Select Spectra from the Display menu ( $\mathcal{V}$ ) to bring up the spectra pane and click on $\bullet$ in the bar at the top to show available calculated spectra (in red) and possibly available experimental spectra (in blue).
+Select Spectra from the Display menu ( ) to bring up the spectra pane and click on in the bar at the top to show available calculated spectra (in red) and possibly available experimental spectra (in blue).
 Select from the palette.
-The spectrum that results shows only lines corresponding to the four unique hydrogens.
-To see a "familiar" proton spectrum, click again on $\bullet$ , but this time select $\bullet$ H count in the same four lines appear, but all are split (as in an experimental proton spectrum).
-The lines at 6.72 and 7.88 ppm are doublets due to $C_7$ and $C_4$ , respectively (and split by $C_6$ and $C_5$ , respectively).
-The lines centering at 6.89 and 7.44 are quartets (doublet of doublets), due to $C_5$ and $C_6$ , respectively (and split by $C_4$ and $C_6$ and $C_5$ and $C_7$ , respectively).
+The spectrum that results shows only lines corresponding to the five unique hydrogens.
+To see a "familiar" proton spectrum, click again on , but this time select spectrum.
+The same four lines appear, but all are split (as in an experimental proton spectrum).
+The lines at 6.72 and

 \ The experimental spectrum comes from the NMRShiftDB.
-Requires on-line access.
+Requires on-line access, source subject to availability.